mhoneill1/kubernetes-shopify/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

         kubectl describe configmap/example-redis-config
         ```

-        Reviw the output and confirm that the `redis-config` key is empty, since it was blank in the `example-redis-config` ConfigMap.
+        Review the output and confirm that the `redis-config` key is empty, since it was blank in the `example-redis-config` ConfigMap.

         ```shell
         Name:         example-redis-config